-When you find a dream home in the Netherlands, the next step is to put in an offer on the house.
+When you find a home, the next step is to put in an offer on the house.
 You sign a purchase agreement with a seller as soon as your proposal is approved.

 Besides, you must pay 10 % of the purchase price to secure a deal.
 A deposit protects a seller if a buyer decides to back out of the agreement.
 You have the option of paying the deposit with your own savings or obtaining a bank guarantee.
 If you do not have 10 % in your funds, your mortgage broker can arrange a bank guarantee.
 A third party charges a fixed fee to finance a security deposit.

 For example, for a house costing €350.000, the bank guarantee can cost approximately € 350.
 Please note the bank guarantee fee varies per lender.
 Some banks offer a bank guarantee; in other cases, a mortgage broker arranges it for you.
 The deposit is transferred to the notary, not the seller.

 A notary handles administration and closing fees.
 After signing a purchase agreement, the next step is to secure a mortgage.A mortgage pre-approval does not exist in the Netherlands.
 For this reason, it is highly recommended to sign a purchase with a financial clause.
 If a mortgage lender doesn’t approve the finances, you can cancel the deal without losing a 10 % deposit.
 Find out how the financial clause works in the Netherlands.